jundalisay/superb/content/en/social/economics/alternatives-to-money.md

 heading: "Grain-based Valuation"
 date: 2019-10-17
 image: "/photos/objects/money.jpg"
 description : "Economics uses money both as a store of value and tool of trade.
-Pantrynomics uses three tools--money, points, and barter--in order to have more avenues of wealth creation and less chance of circulation blockage.
+Superphysics uses three tools--money, points, and barter--in order to have more avenues of wealth creation and less chance of circulation blockage.
 This then makes financial crises and debt slavery obsolete"
 youtube: "OV1JHTiDdkQ"
 author: Juan
 icon: /icons/pantry.png